 Keeping up with all the insurance company and claim information following a wreck can be challenging.
 So can deciding which forms you must sign, which forms you should sign, and which documents you should just throw in the trash.
 The at-fault party's insurance carrier is going to want all your healthcare information - not just the bills and records related to your accident.
 Therefore, the HIPAA forms they send you are usually very broad.
-You do not have to sign their health authorizations, however.
+You do not have to sign their medical releases, however.

 In fact, I recommend one of three options to my fellow South Carolinians:

 - Contact the adjuster and tell him/her that you will sign a HIPAA form that applies only to medical records since the date of the accident;

 - Toss the health authorization form in the trash, and obtain the medical bills and records yourself;

 - Consult with an attorney on the best course of action.

 I offer free consultations, but even without having to meet in person, I can tell you that my general rule of thumb is this: in small cases (i.e. one hospital visit to get checked out and maybe a couple follow ups to your family doctor) signing a healthcare release probably isn't a big deal.
 The reason is that even if you had a number of preexisting conditions, the value of your case should not change based on past medical history.

 Conversely, if you have a case that has significantly impacted or altered your life, please don't sign any type of insurance or healthcare forms without at least speaking to a lawyer.
 Insurance companies will dig through your entire medical history to use anything and everything they can against you.
-Rather than allowing an insurance adjuster to use that information against you, consult with a lawyer who can show you how your preexisting conditions actually help your case.
+Rather than allowing an insurance adjuster to use that information against you, consult with an accident lawyer who can show you how your preexisting conditions actually help your case.